mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

             }
         }
         ```
         Notes: `nickname` should echo what the user entered; this is a simple additional confirmation / verification.  `energy_consumption` is measured by default in kWh and is annual (1 year).  `cost` is in dollars ($), and also annual.
-LATER (after MVP, most likely): can return additional information, like more detailed location information, utility company / other factors, even carbon footprint, etc.
+LATER (significantly after MVP): can return additional information, like more detailed location information, utility company / other factors, even carbon footprint, etc.
     - Additional notes:
         1. For now, this should only return one result.
 Later, or if multiple utility companies exist in the area, it might return an array (like `{ [ <JSON> ] }`), but this would be post-MVP.
         2. We may wish to return state-level average energy cost rates so a user can compare them.
 In this case, the JSON response could have the key-value pair `average_state_rate: <float>` or similar.